imliuyzh/lfs101x-notes/chapter5.md

 Red Hat Package Manager (RPM) is another package management system.
 It was developed by Red Hat and adopted by a number of other distributions, including Fedora, CentOS, SUSE/openSUSE, Oracle Linux, and others.

 The higher-level package manager differs between distributions.
-Red Hat family distributions historically use RHEL/CentOS, and Fedora uses dnf, while SUSE family distributions such as openSUSE also use RPM but use the zypper interface.
+Red Hat family distributions like RHEL, CentOS, and Fedora historically use dnf, while SUSE family distributions such as openSUSE also use RPM but use the zypper interface.

 ![](images/5.3.2.png)